The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Analysis

 In our simulation we do not resolve the multiphase structure of the ISM, and rely on an effective equation of state model based upon \citet{SpringelHernquist2003}, in which the temperature of star-forming gas is not self-consistently tracked.
 Using the output temperatures of these cells for ionisation calculations can therefore lead to very unphysical results.
 To alleviate this, we enforce a constant temperature of $10^4$\,K for star-forming gas, and do not include line emission due to collisional excitation for this gas \citep[photoionisation from young stars is dominant and properly accounted for anyway, see e.g.][]{Byrohl2021}.
 This may lead to an underestimate in the Ly$\alpha$ luminosity of ISM gas, which is degenerate with our dust modelling, although again relative changes down to the ISM density threshold can still provide insights into the changing conditions inside growing protoclusters.

 In the later parts of our analysis we also include a contribution from AGN.
 For this work we only consider radiation coming from a single central black hole in the halo that is injected isotropically.
 Previous versions of \textsc{colt} used three fixed radiation bins for the AGN contribution, but here we extended the implementation to use an arbitrary SED over the same spectral grid as the stellar contribution---for this work we only consider the ionisation of hydrogen and helium, and will explore metal ionisation in future work.
 To do this, we take the SED model from \citet{Shen2020}, linearly interpolate their values for $\log(\nu L_\nu [\mathrm{erg}\,\mathrm{s}^{-1}])$ onto a logarithmic wavelength grid, and convert to $L_\lambda$.
 We then normalise the spectrum such that $\int_0^\infty L_\lambda d\lambda = 1$.
 This SED is then scaled with the input bolometric luminosity.
-In this work, when an AGN contribution is included this input luminosity is taken to be the Eddington luminosity of the central black hole in the original \textsc{Fable} simulation.
-This is because our high-resolution runs contain only a single black hole, and consequently their black hole masses are lower than \textsc{Fable} by the end of the simulation (see Section~\ref{Section:Methods:Simulations}).
+In this work, when an AGN contribution is included this input luminosity is taken to be the Eddington luminosity of the central black hole in the high resolution simulation (see Section~\ref{Section:Methods:Simulations}).
 Combined with our results without any AGN ionisation, these two models bracket the likely range of ionisation fields a protocluster would have.